Niger

 Export Products

-Niger's most important export products in 2023 were uranium, gold, and petroleum oils, together accounting for about 85% of export earnings.
-Vegetables, machinery, and live cattle are important non-minerals exports.
+Niger's most important export products in 2024 petroleum oils, accounting for more than 85% of export earnings.
+Vegetables, salt, machinery, and live cattle are important non-minerals exports.

 Trade Partners

-Niger's most important trading partners are the EU (30% of total trade in 2023), China (15%), and India (13%).
+Niger's most important trading partners are the EU (33% of total trade in 2024), China (19%), and the UAE (8%).
 The EU is also both the most important export market and supplier for Niger.
-Other important export markets are regional (Mali, Nigeria and Burkina Faso), while China and India are other important suppliers.
+Other important export markets are teh UAE and African countries (especially South Africa, Mali, Burkina Faso), while China and Nigeria are other important suppliers.

 Economic Structure

-Agriculture increasingly stands at the centre of Niger's economy: its contribution to the GDP increased from around 36% in 2017 to 48% in 2023, and it employs the majority of the workforce.
+Agriculture stands at the centre of Niger's economy: its contribution to the GDP was 34% in 2024, and it employs the majority of the workforce.
 Peanuts, cotton and pulses, millet and sorghum are the most important crops.
 The production of uranium is another important pillar of the economy.

 Uranium Deposits

-Niger possesses Africa's highest-grade uranium ores, and is one of the main exporters of uranium to Europe.
+Niger possesses Africa's highest-grade uranium ores, and until 2023 was one of the main exporters of uranium to Europe.
+Following the regime change, uranium exports to the EU have stopped.

 Trade with the EU